-If you feel that the hair transplant clinic is pushy or tries to “hard sell”, definitely seek out more alternatives!
+If you feel that clinic is pushy or tries to “hard sell”, definitely seek out more alternatives!

 Dr Kelvin Chua has established for himself a reputation for non-invasive facial contouring techniques as well as liposculpturing techniques in body contouring procedures.
 He also specialises in threadlifting, Thermage CPT, Fractional CO2 laser, Radiofrequency, hair loss management & treatment, as well as moles and lumps removal.
 With a strong passion in inspiring others through teaching, Kelvin is well regarded by peers in the industry.